ArifeLjutviovska/SpaceX/README.md

   - Open Properties/launchSettings.json inside SpacexServer.Api.
   - Change ```ASPNETCORE_URLS``` to some port rather then 7005
   - Modify **Program.cs** in SpacexServer.Api, find this code: ```options.ListenAnyIP(7005);``` and change it to your preffered port.
-  - Change **docker-compose.yml** which is in SpaceX/docker-compose folder, you will need to change the port for **SpacexServer.Api:** to the port you added in launchSettings.json.
+  - Change **docker-compose.yml** which is in SpaceX/docker-compose folder, you will need to change the port for **SpacexServer.Api** to the port you added in launchSettings.json.
 Change the following code:
   ```sh
          ports:
          - "7005:7005"